JoseCanova/JoseCanova/README.md

 what does it means? dont need modelmapper. its uselless you model one into another.  no need. to difficult. so.. use the new model.
 DTO.

 Now Feign is complainning.
 I started 1-2 times.. then now is asking for properties.

+Understood.
+Feign can just be injected in a controller. and and Action is not controller. but this is not a problem indeed was just to check.
+So. i have to forward. foward to the controller. and send it back to the action as i configured.
+But now need to think that he need to understand what means a method in the new domain name.